 Bible Verses about Growing Spiritually

 One of the greatest resources we have is the Bible.
-We can research any topic about our life and find wisdom and answers.
+We can research any topic about life and find wisdom and answers.

 Here are 9 verses about growing spiritually that continue to guide and direct my spiritual growth and connection to God.